Taxation of international executives

 There is no formal procedure in place but its implementation could be possible.

-If an individual who qualifies as a NRPP in Argentina is registered under income tax and leaves the country, he should file a final income tax return and apply for deregistration, if applicable.
+If an individual who qualifies as a NRPP in Argentina is registered under income tax and leaves the country/territory, they should file a final income tax return and apply for deregistration, if applicable.

-If the individual qualifies as a resident for income tax purposes, he should file an annual income tax return until the residence condition is lost.
-Upon losing such condition, he must apply for deregistration.
+If the individual qualifies as a resident for income tax purposes, they should file an annual income tax return until the residence condition is lost.
+Upon losing such condition, they must apply for deregistration.

-Do the taxation authorities in Argentina adopt the economic employer approach2 to interpreting Article 15 of the OECD treaty?
+Do the taxation authorities in Argentina adopt the economic employer approach2 to interpreting Article 15 of the Organisation for Economic Co-operation and Development (OECD) treaty?
 If no, are the taxation authorities in Argentina considering the adoption of this interpretation of economic employer in the future?

 Argentina adopts the economic employer approach to interpreting OECD treaty.
 The analysis of domestic regulations also leads to a similar line of reasoning.